 One of the most important things to any budding garden designer is "inspiration".
 It's drawing ideas and concepts from the greats and applying them to your own model.
 One thing we love doing is leafing through garden design books to find sparks of inspiration.
 Just one small picture is sometimes all it takes to spark an entirely new design.
 Reading the wise words of the best garden designers helps you take your craft to the next level.

 It's also essential for those who are new to the gardening world.
 If that applies to you, welcome!
-You are joining a wonderful community of green-fingered experts and enthusiasts.
+You are joining a wonderful community of green-fingered professionals and enthusiasts.
 The following books will prove a vital resource to you on your journey.
 They will help provide basic advice and techniques to start building your knowledge.
 Plus, they will give you an insight into the history and rich tapestry of garden design.
 So, where should you start?

 1. Gardens Are For People